pmgl/starblast-modding/README.md

 ```

 ### Ships
-You can access to the list of ships (players) through the array `game.ships`
+You can access the list of ships (players) through the array `game.ships`

-You can also find a ship with specific id using `game.findShip(id)`, which returns an object represent the matched ship or `null` (if there are no ships matching the provided id)
+You can also find a ship with a specific id using `game.findShip(id)`, which returns an object representing the matched ship or `null` (if no ships are matching the provided id)
 #### Accessible fields
 You have read access to the ship’s main fields and options: